Aviation - London (Bar)

 Frequently instructed on lease disputes, but also offers additional expertise in claimant cases arising from fatal aviation accidents.
 Commentators note his advocacy skills and his extensive knowledge of aviation matters in the Middle East.

-Expertise: "Very timely and responsive, and very efficient at identifying the legal issues in a case."
+Strengths: "Very timely and responsive, and very efficient at identifying the legal issues in a case."
 "Careful and thoughtful, he's a strong advocate in court."

 Recent work: Appeared in Techdawn Aviation Consultants v Total Engineering Support, a dispute over unpaid commission.